 Holiday Lights Festival

-Click here for application: Holiday Lights Parade
+Click here for application: Holiday-Lights-Parade application 2017(4)

 For more than two decades people have come from around the Mid-Ohio Valley to enjoy the festive holiday lighting displays in and around Belpre.

 When the lights are flipped on, a new season of the Belpre Holiday Lights Festival will begin.

 This lights festival is all about getting involved to make a better community.

 Volunteers Jim Craven, left, and Dana Fouss fix and check lights displays for the 24th annual Belpre Holiday Lights Festival in the organization’s building on Gene Street behind the city building on Saturday as they prepare for the event, which begins at 6 p.m. on Nov.
 21.